danwild/react-webpack-django/README.md

 * In our Django apps `urls.py` we have defined a catchall which essentially defers routing to React.
 * There is also an example url configured to allow django to serve a route template (depending on your use case you may want a mix of both approaches).

+## styling
+* Bootstrap v4 Alpha with [reactstrap](https://reactstrap.github.io/) for UI components has been added
+* [less-loader](https://github.com/webpack-contrib/less-loader) has been configured to transpile/bundle less files.

 ## todo
 * Client/Server request auth.